-AFV will administer the program in partnership with PRDOH.
+The Puerto Rico Housing Finance Authority (PRHFA) (AFV, for its Spanish acronym) will administer the program in partnership with PRDOH.

 ELIGIBLE PROJECTS

 Projects must be eligible for funding under LIHTC.

 Subrecipient Model

 Puerto Rico receives millions of dollars each year in Low Income Housing Tax Credits (LIHTC) and currently has more than \$1 billion in LIHTC 4% projects available to be leveraged.
 Additionally, several projects under the 9% tax-credit program are shovel-ready and awaiting gap financing.
 PRDOH will provide gap funding, using CDBG-DR dollars, for properties being developed with LIHTC, thus maximizing the benefit provided by both federal funding streams.